Tamed loops: A way to obtain finite loop results without UV divergences: Applications

 Here we give a brief discussion about loops with different methods.
-The usual procedure for UV divergences of loops is regularization (e.g. the cutoff regularization, Pauli-Villars regularization and dimensional regularization) and renormalization, and this paradigm is based on the Bogoliubov-Parasiuk-Hepp-Zimmermann (BPHZ) renormalization scheme \cite{Bogoliubov:1957gp}, i.e. all UV divergences can be removed by the corresponding counterterms for a renormalizable quantum field theory.
-In this paper, a method of UV-free scheme described by Eq. (\ref{new-pro}) is introduced to obtain loop results.
+The usual procedure for UV divergences of loops is regularization and renormalization, and this paradigm is based on the Bogoliubov-Parasiuk-Hepp-Zimmermann (BPHZ) renormalization scheme \cite{Bogoliubov:1957gp}, i.e., all UV divergences can be removed by a finite number of counterterms in a renormalizable theory.
+In this paper, a method of the UV-free scheme described by Eq. (\ref{new-pro}) is introduced to obtain loop results.
 Let's look at these two ways from the perspective of divergences.
 For logarithmic divergences, both a suitable regulator with the BPHZ scheme and Eq. (\ref{new-pro}) can cure UV divergences and derive the finite loop results.
-For power-law divergences such as loop corrections of the Higgs mass, the loop results obtained via renormalization are fine-tuned \cite{Branchina:2022jqc}, while in the UV-free scheme, finite loop results can be obtained without fine-tuning.
+For power-law divergences such as loop corrections of the Higgs mass, the loop results obtained via renormalization are fine-tuned \cite{Branchina:2022jqc,Branchina:2022gll}, while in the UV-free scheme, finite loop results can be obtained without fine-tuning.
 Why does the UV-free scheme seem effective and still hold for power-law divergences?
-This is due to two different routes adopted in loop calculations:\\ (a) \textit{Equivalent transformation} of the loop integral from UV divergence to UV divergence mathematically expressed form (regularization), with renormalization required to remove the UV divergence ($\infty - \infty$). \\ (b) \textit{Analytic continuation} of the transition amplitude from the UV divergent $\mathcal{T}_\mathrm{F}$ written by the Feynman rules to UV-converged physical $\mathcal{T}_\mathrm{P}$ ($\mathcal{T}_\mathrm{F} \to \mathcal{T}_\mathrm{P}$, the UV-free scheme here), without UV divergences in calculations. \\ Another interpretation may be necessary, that is, the traditional methods of the Pauli-Villars regularization and the derivative method set out from the propagator, while these two methods go along the route of equivalence transformation and the final results are derived via $\infty - \infty$.
+This is due to two different routes adopted in loop calculations:\\ (a) \textit{Equivalent transformation} of the loop integral from UV divergence to UV divergence mathematically expressed form (regularization), with renormalization required to remove the UV divergence ($\infty - \infty$). \\ (b) \textit{Analytic continuation} of the transition amplitude from UV-divergent $\mathcal{T}_\mathrm{F}$ written by Feynman rules to UV-converged $\mathcal{T}_\mathrm{P}$ ($\mathcal{T}_\mathrm{F} \to \mathcal{T}_\mathrm{P}$, the UV-free scheme here), with UV divergences systematically eliminated. \\ Another interpretation may be necessary, that is, the traditional methods of the Pauli-Villars regularization and the derivative method set out from the propagator, while these two methods go along the route of equivalence transformation and the final results are derived via $\infty - \infty$.
 Being free from possible troubles caused by $\infty - \infty$, the loop result obtained by the UV-free scheme via the analytic continuation $\mathcal{T}_\mathrm{F} \to \mathcal{T}_\mathrm{P}$ continues to work for power-law divergences.